rudrakpatra/zkchess/README.md

 1. takes in the public keys of the white and black players.
 2. starts the game with the initial starting positions (configurable).

-### 🚚 `move(id: UInt32, path: Position[], newRank:Field)`
+### 🚚 `move(path: Position[], promotion:Field)`
 1. verifies whether the current move is valid or not.
-2. the id refers to the piece index to be moved.
-3. the path is an ordered list of all positions/squares the piece passes through while moving.
+2. `path` is an ordered list of 8 positions.
+A piece must be present at the start which is moved along the path.
-4. newRank is used for promoting a pawn to knight/bishop/rook/queen.
+4. `promotion` is used for promoting a pawn to knight/bishop/rook/queen.
 5. finally updates the piece's position to the end of the path.

    ### A possible way of handling Draws and Stalemates